 A B2B buying revolution has begun.
 So are self-service buying, product-led growth, B2B e-commerce, and consumption-based pricing on a path to eventually converge?
 Or are these distinct practices shaping the buying experience?
 My colleagues and I are guiding B2B revenue leaders through this minefield.
 Connect with us on new research about these buying themes.

-And look for my next blog post, B2B Buyers And Digital Selling (Part 2), which will share feedback from leaders about the selling themes.
+And look for my follow-up blog post, B2B Buyers And Digital Selling (Part 2), which focuses on how sales leaders are using buyer enablement and digital buying signals to improve self-service experiences.